PrivateCaptcha/self-hosting/README.md

 ## Enterprise edition

-There are few changes you will need to make using a `compose.override.yml` file, namely replace `privatecaptcha` image to `privatecaptcha-ee` and set an additional environment variable `EE_LICENSE_KEY`.
+There are a few changes you will need to make using a `compose.override.yml` file, namely replace `privatecaptcha` image to `privatecaptcha-ee` and set an additional environment variable `EE_LICENSE_KEY`.

 ```yaml
 services: